-Numerous attempts to grow Ficus carica commercially in the open, in the much wetter climates of the Malay Peninsular, Singapore and Borneo have always failed.
-When Ficus carica is planted in the ground and unprotected from insects it is rapidly attacked by fungus, beetles and other insects.
+Numerous attempts to grow Ficus carica commercially in the open, in the ground in the much wetter climates of the Malay Peninsular, Singapore and Borneo have always failed.
+When Ficus carica is planted in the ground the roots are rapidly attacked by nematodes and the leaves by beetles and other insects.

 In Borneo, it is possible to grow Ficus carica in pots protected from the rain and surrounded by insect proof nets.
-However the cost and effort involved means that that this unlikely ever to be commercially viable.
+However the cost and effort involved means that that this unlikely ever to be viable on a commercial scale.